An analysis of more than 11,000 birds struck dead by a single building's windows shows turning lights off during migration makes a big difference.

 Artificial lights and skyglow around buildings can be fatal to migrating birds.
 Some are casualties of nighttime collisions with windows and walls.
 Others circle in confusion until dawn, when they land and are subject to other urban threats.
-This issue impacts hundreds of species, including priority species like the Wood Thrush, Golden-winged Warbler, and Seaside Sparrow.
-Lights Out is a national effort to reduce this problem by working with building owners, managers, and residents to turn off unnecessary lights during periods when they are most likely to affect migrating or nocturnal birds.
-Learn more about Lights Out and how you can be part of the solution.
+This issue impacts hundreds of species, including priority birds like Wood Thrush, Golden-winged Warbler, and Seaside Sparrow.
+By working with building owners, managers, and residents to turn off unnecessary lights, we can help minimize the impact on birds.

 During daylight hours, shiny glass exteriors, internal plants near windows, glass corners, and greenery close to buildings can all be deadly as birds are unable to distinguish reflection from open flyway.
-Window collisions are one of the leading direct human causes of bird mortality, with a recent study estimating that up to one billion birds are killed annually by building collisions in the U.S. Birds need strong clues on or around glass to warn them that it’s there.
-Learn more about the solutions you can take here to reduce reflective surface collisions.
+Window collisions are one of the leading direct human causes of bird mortality, with a recent study estimating that up to one billion birds are killed annually in the U.S. Birds need strong clues on or around glass to warn them that it’s there.

 Learn about what Audubon chapters, centers and programs across the country are doing to make buildings safer for birds, both day and night, as we consider the hazards that artificial light at night and glass pose.

 Cities participating in Lights Out as of March 2021.
 Please check back for updates.